cloudmesh-community/book/chapters/rest/rest-restful.md

 # Flask RESTful Services

-Flask is a micro services framework allowing to write web services in python quickly.
+Flask is a microservices framework allowing us to write web services in python quickly.
 One of its extensions is Flask-RESTful.
-It adds for building REST APIs based on a class definition making it relatively simple.
-Through this interface we can than integrate with your existing Object Relational Models and libraries.
-As Flask-RESTful leverages the main features from Flask an extensive set of documentation is available allowing you to get started quickly and thoroughly.
+It adds for building REST APIs based on a class definition, making it relatively simple.
+Through this interface, we can then integrate with your existing Object Relational Models and libraries.
+As Flask-RESTful leverages the main features from Flask, an extensive set of documentation is available, allowing you to get started quickly and thoroughly.
 The Web page contains extensive documentation:

 * <https://flask-restful.readthedocs.io/en/latest/>

-We will provide a simple example that showcases some *hard coded* data to be served as a rest service.
-It will be easy to replace this for example with functions and methods that obtain such information dynamically from the operating system.
+We provide a simple example that showcases some *hardcoded* data to be served as a rest service.
+It is easy to replace this, for example, with functions and methods that obtain such information dynamically from the operating system.

 This example has not been tested.
 We like that the class defines a beautiful example to contribute to this section and explains what happens in this example.

 ```